Rajgarh State

-Rajgarh State (Hindi Name: राजगढ़) was a princely state in India, named after its capital Rajgarh, Madhya Pradesh.
+The Kingdom of Rajgarh also known as Rajgarh State was a princely state in present-day India, named after its capital Rajgarh, Madhya Pradesh.
 It was part of the colonial Bhopal Agency of the Central India Agency during the British Raj.
-It lay in the region of Malwa known as Umatwara after the ruling Umat clan, a branch of the Parmar Rajputs.
+It lay in the region of Malwa known as Umathwara after the ruling Umath clan of Rajputs, a branch of the Paramara dynasty.
 The neighbouring Narsinghgarh State was ruled by a cadet branch of this family, after being partitioned in 1681.

-Rajgarh had an area of 2,492 Square Kilometers (940 sq. miles) and a population of 88,376 in 1901.
-Estimated revenue, 33,000 rupees (1911); tribute (to Sindhia of Gwalior) 3,640.
+The Rajgarh State had an area of 2,492 km² and a population of 88,376 in 1901.

 The state revenue reached Rs.450,000 in 1901, the privy purse was Rs.140,000 rupees.
-Grain and opium were the principal articles of trade.
+The Grain and opium were the principal articles of trade.

 History

 The Umats of Rajgarh claim descent from the medieval Paramara dynasty that ruled over Malwa for some 600 years.
 The Umats were driven out of Sindh by the Samma dynasty during the 14th century; Samma sources assign this event to either 1334 or 1351 CE, while the Umats assign it to 1347.
 Upon being expelled from Sindh, the Umats migrated to Malwa under the leadership of one Sarangsen, who then acquired land in the area between the Sindh and Parbati rivers.
 This area would come to be known as Umatwara after the Umats.

 Sarangsen is said to have later received the title of Rawat by the Rana of Chittor.
 His descendants were held in high regard by the Delhi Sultans; Rawat Karam Singh, 4th in descent from Sarangsen, is said to have been made governor of Ujjain under Sikandar Lodi.
 Karam Singh received a sanad for 22 districts in Umatwara, and he made his capital at Duparia, near Shajapur.

 A later descendant, Rawat Krishnaji or Kishen Singh, was also governor of Ujjain, and the Kishenpura quarter of Ujjain was supposedly named after him.
 He died in 1583 and was succeeded by his son Dungar Singh, who founded the town of Dungarpur near Rajgarh and made it his capital.
 Dungar Singh had six sons, with the two oldest being Udaji and Dudaji.
 After Dungar Singh was killed at Talen in 1603, Udaji inherited the estate and was recognised as the rightful heir in a sanad granted by Akbar.
 He moved the capital to Ratanpur and ruled until 1621.